- The Diving Bell and the Butterfly – Jean-Dominique Bauby

 exploits of Ken Kesey and the Merry Pranksters and their

 cross-country journey in a wildly painted school bus.
-Reading this book had a tremendous influence on my lifestyle
+I read this book when it came out and it had a tremendous influence on my lifestyle

 in the late 60s.